Practical Strategies in Vein Disease and its Impact on Venous Pathology

 He has lectured and published extensively on the subjects of treatment of acute and chronic DVT as well as the treatment of superficial venous disease in addition to other areas of vascular surgery and education.
 He is currently the Editor in Chief for Vascular and Endovascular Review and on the Editorial Board for International Angiology.

-He is the Global and UK principal investigator for a number of ongoing trials and actively involved in research to improve the treatment of patients with DVT which have involved a number of first in man procedures.
+Prof Black is the Global and UK principal investigator for a number of ongoing trials and actively involved in research to improve the treatment of patients with Venous Disease and have been involved a number of first in man procedures.